 And He shall direct your paths.”
 Proverbs 3:5-6

 I don’t worry about dating, for I know God has it under control.
 When I was sixteen, I was afraid of giving God the pen for I thought He would not give me what I wanted.
 I kept telling God “I want to write my love story,” but I was wrong in my approach.
-You can see what happened when I tried writing the story, and it ended in heartache.

 Since then, I have been at peace.
 I know that my future husband is out there, and I do pray for him daily.
 I pray that he does not fall into temptation, I pray that his fears are drowned in perfect love, and I pray that his dreams comes true.
 I do not pray out of selfish intention, but I pray out of selfless love for my future husband.